junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 to penicillin injections, tetanus antitoxin, or other antitoxins made from horse serum (see [page 70](#page-70)).

-_Dosage of_ epinephrine for asthma—using ampules of 1 mg in 1 ml of liquid—
+_Dosage of_ epinephrine for asthma, using ampules of 1 mg in 1 ml of liquid,

 First count the pulse.